Privacy International designed by Paul Belford Ltd.14 May,2012

-Privacy International is a UK based non-profit organisation established in 1990 to monitor the security intrusions of governments and business, increase the awareness of the data protection and establish ‘new forms of privacy advocacy’ at an international level.
+Privacy International is a UK based non-profit organisation established in 1990 to monitor the security intrusions of governments and business, increase the awareness of data protection concerns and establish ‘new forms of privacy advocacy’ at an international level.
 Made up of computer professionals, academics, lawyers, journalists and human rights campaigners the organisation has worked on initiatives across fifty countries and is funded by British privacy activist Simon Davies.

 The perforated business cards are original, engaging and appropriately adopt the actions and associated visual cues drawn from secure letters and sensitive personal information received through the post.
-Inside the red internal patterns deliver an authenticity through the functionality of covering contact information while giving the organisation further visual assets to work with.
-The simple resolution of these components reflects the serious nature of the organisation but with the intelligence to utilise physical techniques to relate global security issues to the personal experience and understanding of privacy.
+Inside, the red internal patterns deliver an authenticity through the functionality of covering contact information while giving the organisation further visual assets to work with.
+The combination of these components reflects the serious nature of the organisation by utilising familiar visual cues that relate global security issues to everyday experiences.

-If you liked this you may also like:
+If you liked this then you may also like: